eldipa/book-of-gehn/posts/network/2017-04-16-Isolate-wifi-and-keep-traffic-out-Big-Brother-sight.md

 ### Isolate a wifi card with Network Namespaces

-In a modern linux implementation we can use a ``Network Namespace`` which can create isolated full network stacks with their own routes and firewall rules.
+In a modern linux implementation we can use a ``Network Namespace`` that can create isolated full network stacks with their own routes and firewall rules.

-Any program running inside that namespace will see only that network stack which it is perfect for our purpose.
+Any program running inside that namespace will see only that network stack that it is perfect for our purpose.

 Let's create it first; pick a nice name and run: